PrathamSarker/ring-a-bell/README.md

 ./gradlew connectedAndroidTest
 ```

-The project currently ships only the default Android Studio template tests (`ExampleUnitTest`, `ExampleInstrumentedTest`) as placeholders.
-JUnit4, Espresso, and Compose UI testing dependencies are already wired into `app/build.gradle.kts`, so real unit and Compose UI tests can be added without further setup.
+The project doesn't have meaningful automated test coverage. `ExampleUnitTest` and `ExampleInstrumentedTest` are the default Android Studio template stubs.
+JUnit, Espresso, and Compose UI testing dependencies are included in the build but unused.

 ## Contributing